 Wigs are used by many women nowadays for a variety of reasons.
-However, many are still unsure how to store a wig properly in order to extend their lives and maintain their original beauty.
+However, many are still unsure how to store a wig properly in order to extend its lifespan and maintain its original beauty.
 How should we wash our wig before keeping it?
 What environment is the best to store the wig?
 Luxshine will address all of the aforementioned questions in this post.
 Let’s find out immediately by scrolling down!

-What do you should prepare to get how to store a wig?
+What should you do to learn how to store a wig?

 - Drying wig after washing: Treat your wigs the same way you would your own hair.
 This will decide how long your wig retains its original sheen and quality.
 Don’t forget to fully dry it after washing it.
 It’s much worse to have a wet wig in your closet.
 It will serve as a breeding ground for molds.
 Furthermore, it will draw in extra dust and pollutants.